Public Health England and NIHR Clinical Research Network Award

 - All applications should be submitted in the name of a current public health professional or early career researcher

-- Applicants should be contributing to public health research studies
+- Applicants should be contributing to public health research studies on the NIHR CRN Portfolio

 - Applications will be submitted via a dedicated email address PHENIHRresearchawards@nihr.ac.uk using an application form